 I was so impressed by the quality of the coffee that we ordered some online, right from the restaurant.
 I had intended to purchase just what I’d sampled but then I noticed they had bundled four flavors together into a “Fall Sampler.”
 I was sold — and almost quadrupled my intended spend!
 So not only did this start as a great experience, but now I was even more excited because I would get the opportunity to try many different products in addition to what I tasted at the restaurant.

-Think about your facility’s most popular attractions or food options.
+Think about your amusement park's most popular attractions or food options.
 Is there an attraction or offering that you know is terrific that might not be getting the traction you’re hoping for?
 Consider ways that you can bundle your most popular items with unique specials or add-on attractions so that your guests receive an even bigger experience than they were expecting.

 3. Make it personal.